wolverine3301/Audio-and-AI/README.md

  while you can use raw aduio data for AI projects ,its often not because there are methods to extract more useful data from them.

  **FFT** - fast fourier transform this algorithm takes a time frame of a wave and returns the frquencies that compose the wave and their power.
+This is called a spectrogram.
  **STFT** - short term fourier transform.
 This opperates an fft on a short time frame then shift the frame over slightly and does it again. this works like a video for audio basically.
 This will be used ALOT as a starting point for preprocessing audio.
 ### STFT main Parameters
 this works alot like a camera, so to avoid getting into the specifics ill explain it like that.